JackSzwergold/Writing/memories/Brunch at the Met.md

 Anyway, Danny was a friend and one day we headed up to the Met Museum.
 I think we somehow both had school projects that involved the museum.
 I barely recall what mine was, but I know we wandered and took notes.

 “Pretty cool, huh?” he said as we passed by some sculptures.
 “Yeah, I guess,” I said.
-To be honest, I tolerated the trip to the museum more than I enjoted it.
+To be honest, I tolerated the trip to the museum more than I enjoyed it.
 The emotional scarring of being dragged to the Met as a kid less than 10 years prior was still burned in my head.
 “All this stuff is boring,” was my defense mechanism at the time.

 “Boring?”
 Danny said.
 “What is boring about this?”
 He said effortlessly waving his hand around.